rsyncOSX/RsyncOSX_archived/README.md

 ### The --delete parameter

+For your own safety please read and understand the following:
 ```
 Caution about RsyncOSX and the `--delete` parameter.
 The `--delete` is a default parameter.
-The parameter instructs rsync to keep the source and destination synchronized (equal).
+The parameter instructs rsync to keep the source and destination synchronized (in sync).
 The parameter instructs rsync to delete all files in the destination which are not present
 in the source.

-Every time you add a new task to RsyncOSX, execute an estimation run (--dry-run parameter)
+Every time you add a new task to RsyncOSX, execute an estimation run (--dry-run) and inspect
-and inspect the result before executing a real run.
-If you by accident  set an empty catalog as
+the result before executing a real run.
+If you by accident set an empty catalog as source
-source RsyncOSX will delete all files in the destination.
+RsyncOSX (rsync) will delete all files in the destination.

 To save deleted and changes files either utilize snapshots (https://rsyncosx.github.io/Snapshots)
 or the `--backup` feature (https://rsyncosx.github.io/Parameters).